tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - Begin by emphasizing and continue emphasizing the things on which we agree.
 People must be started in the affirmative direction and they will often follow readily.
   - Never tell someone they are wrong, but rather lead them where we would like them to go with questions that they will answer "yes" to
 - appeal to nobler motives.
 Everyone likes to be glorious in their own eyes.
 People believe that they do things for noble and morally upright reasons.
 If we can appeal to others' noble motives we can successfully convince them to follow our ideas.
-- making people glad to do what you want. encourage people to think about everyone else's perspective, have high expectations, and help people get what they want. being good with people is about making people feel good/important and being interested in them.
+- making people glad to do what you want. encourage people to think about everyone else's perspective, have high expectations, and help people get what they want.

 # guidelines to change attitudes and behavior of others without giving offense or arousing resentment
   - Do not promise anything that you can not deliver.
 Forget about the benefits to yourself and concentrate on the benefits to the other person.
   - ask yourself what is it the other person really wants to
   - consider the benefits that person will receive from doing what you suggest
   - match those benefits to the other person's wants
   - when you make your request, put it in a form that will convey to the other person the idea that he personally will benefit.
+  - make the other person happy about doing the thing you suggest

 # How to approach arguments
 - instead, approach with an open-minded view: "I may be wrong, I often am.
 And if I'm wrong, I want to change and be right.
 Let's discuss the facts."